vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_auto.rst

 General arguments
 =================

-``kaic auto`` will name its output files using the ``-n`` parameter as prefix.
+``fanc auto`` will name its output files using the ``-n`` parameter as prefix.
 If this is not provided, it will try to come up with a basename from the largest overlap of the input file names.
 As this can be surprising it is often best to specify the ``-n`` parameter directly.

-You should also use the ``-t`` parameter to set the maximum number of parallel threads used by ``kaic auto`` - by default, it uses only a single processor.
+You should also use the ``-t`` parameter to set the maximum number of parallel threads used by ``fanc auto`` - by default, it uses only a single processor.
 It is highly recommended to set this to a much higher value to enable parallel processing of large datasets.

 If you are working on a network, or with multiple hard drives, you may want to use the ``-tmp`` option.
-It instructs ``kaic auto`` to perform as many calculations as possible in a temporary directory.
+It instructs ``fanc auto`` to perform as many calculations as possible in a temporary directory.

 ***********